 Weather and Climate

 Lake Tahoe gets an average of 250 to 300 sunny days a year.
 Humidity is very low, especially in summer.
-Water temperatures range from 32°F Fahrenheit in winter to 68°F in the summer.
+Water temperatures range from 32-degrees in winter to 68-degrees in the summer.
 As you probably know, it also gets a lot of snow in the winter, which is what makes it a busy ski resort area.

 What's not shown on the graph are how busy Lake Tahoe is and what the hotel prices are.
 Expect both to be at a peak in June and July.
 After that, February is winter's busiest (and most expensive) month.

-Lake Tahoe's elevation is more than 6,000 feet (1,800 m).
+Lake Tahoe's elevation is more than 6,000 feet.
 No matter when you go to Tahoe, always expect colder temperatures as the elevation increases.
 If it's winter and it's raining where you are at sea level, it is (or will be) snowing at Tahoe and there will be more snow at higher elevations.

 Winter storms are common.
 It's easy to get caught unprepared when clear skies give way to fast-approaching blizzards.
 From September through June, winter storms are possible at Lake Tahoe, and drivers should know the rules about snow chains to avoid costly traffic tickets.

-It's about 30 miles from South Lake Tahoe to Incline Village, but on some days, there can be as much as a 15°F temperature difference between the two places.
+It's about 30 miles from South Lake Tahoe to Incline Village, but on some days, there can be as much as a 15-degree temperature difference between the two places.